righettod/poc-graphql/README.md

 It's up to the application to implements an authorization logic.

-In my labs I have a vulnerability on this point because the verification of the access token do not verify that the token belong to the veterinary passed in **veterinaryId"**
+In my labs I have a vulnerability on this point because the verification of the access token do not verify that the token belong to the veterinary passed in **veterinaryId**

 **Example:**